Kansas City Age Discrimination Attorney

 - Before losing your job, your employer was making remarks about your age, saying that you were “ancient” or “over the hill.”

-Of course, there are many other ways that age discrimination can manifest, and in some cases, it’s essential to speak with an experienced employment discrimination attorney to know whether or not illegal action occured.
+Of course, there are many other ways that age discrimination can manifest, and in some cases, it’s essential to speak with an experienced employment discrimination attorney to know whether or not illegal action occurred.

-Contact Popham Law for Your Discrimination Case
+Contact The Popham Law Firm for Your Discrimination Case

-By contacting our attorneys, we’ll devote extensive time and resources into building a strong case, and we’re prepared to follow the case all the way to the Missouri Supreme Court, if necessary.
+Once you contact our attorneys, we’ll devote extensive time and resources into building a strong case, and we’re prepared to follow the case all the way to the Missouri Supreme Court, if necessary.
 No matter the unique details of the case, we’ll always work with you, one-on-one, to make sure that your interests stand at the forefront of our litigation strategy.